Multiple Environments¶

 Introduction¶

-The following components of 3forge AMI will need to be managed: AMI Layouts, the AMI DB Schemas, AMI Config Properties, AMI Datasources, Aeskey, Scripts, AMI Libraries.
+The following components of 3forge AMI will need to be managed: AMI Layouts, AMI DB Schemas, AMI Config Properties, AMI Datasources, Aeskey, Scripts, and AMI Libraries.
 There are also additional sections in this document which may be useful such as Source Control, and AMI Database persist data files.

 Environments¶

 We recommend that development teams create multiple environments as necessary when working with AMI.
-Here's a recommendation, modify as necessary.
+Here's a recommendation, modify as necessary:

-DEV - This environment is for day to day rapid changes.
+DEV: This environment is for day to day rapid changes.

-QA - This environment is for promoting DEV changes for testing.
+QA: This environment is for promoting DEV changes for testing.

-UAT - This environment should be set up with testing data but production volumes, it is for pre-production testing.
+UAT: This environment should be set up with testing data but production volumes, it is for pre-production testing.

-PROD - This is your production environment.
+PROD: This is your production environment.

 Note: You may want to set up a failover production environment to provide a backup server if a production change is not performing as expected.